grpc/proposal/L46-core-tls-credential-API.md

   virtual ~CertificateVerifierInterface() = default;

   // Performs a custom verification check.
-  // Returns true if verification occurs synchronously, in which case the
-  // verification result is populated in the sync_status output parameter.
-  // Returns false if verification occurs asynchronously, in which case the
+  // Verification occurs asynchronously. gRPC calls `Verify` on this interface.
-  // callback must be called when verification is complete and the verification
+  // The callback must be called when verification is complete and the
-  // result must be populated in the sync_status output parameter.
+  // verification result must be populated in the output parameter of the
+  // callback function.
   //
   // request: the verification information associated with this request
-  // callback: This will only take effect if the verifier is asynchronous.
-  //           The function that gRPC will invoke when the verifier has already
+  // callback: The function that gRPC will invoke when the verifier has already
   //           completed its asynchronous check.
 Callers can use this function
   //           to perform any additional checks.
 The input parameter of the
-  //           std::function indicates the status of the verifier check.
+  //           any::Invocable indicates the status of the verifier check. virtual void Verify(std::shared_ptr<VerifiedPeerCertificateChainInfo> verified_chain_info,
-  // return:
-  // If error status, failed synchronously.
-  // If OK status and true, succeeded synchronously.
-  // If OK status and false, verification is still in progress asynchronously. virtual absl::StatusOr<bool> Verify(VerifiedPeerCertificateChainInfo* verified_chain_info,
               absl::AnyInvocable<void(absl::Status)> callback) = 0;

   // Cancels a verification request previously started via Verify().